aws/aws-sdk-go-v2/content/en/docs/middleware.md

 You can customize {{% alias sdk-go %}} client requests by registering one or more middleware to a service operation's [stack]({{< apiref smithy="middleware#Stack" >}}).
 The stack is composed of a series of steps: Initialize, Serialize, Build, Finalize, and Deserialize.
-Each step contains zero or more middleware that operates on that step's input and output types.
+Each step contains zero or more middleware that operate on that step's input and output types.
 The following diagram and table provide an overview of how an operation's request and response traverses the stack.